akka/akka/akka-docs/src/main/paradox/scala/persistence-schema-evolution.md

 The same technique could also be used directly in the Serializer if the end result of marshalling is bytes.
 Then the serializer can simply convert the bytes do the domain object by using the generated protobuf builders.

-<a id="store-human-readable-scala"></a>
+<a id="store-human-readable"></a>
 ### Store events as human-readable data model

 **Situation:**
 You want to keep your persisted events in a human-readable format, for example JSON.

 **Solution:**
-This is a special case of the [Detach domain model from data model](#detach-domain-from-data-model-scala) pattern, and thus requires some co-operation from the Journal implementation to achieve this.
+This is a special case of the [Detach domain model from data model](#detach-domain-from-data-model) pattern, and thus requires some co-operation from the Journal implementation to achieve this.

 An example of a Journal which may implement this pattern is MongoDB, however other databases such as PostgreSQL